wp-plugins/bj-lazy-load/readme.txt

 == Changelog ==

+= Version 0.2.5 =
+* Fixes Unicode-issue with filenames

 = Version 0.2.4 =
 * Now (more) compliant to the WP coding style guidelines.
 * All strings localized